DuDiiC/DuDiiC/README.md

 #### Tutio - online tutoring platform

-Developed a platform for organizing online tutoring, featuring video calls, screen sharing, real-time text chat, and a~payment system.
+Developed a platform for organizing online tutoring, featuring video calls, screen sharing, real-time text chat, and a payment system.
-The server is implemented in \textbf{Java} and \textbf{Spring}, and uses REST API for data sharing.
+The server is implemented in **Java** and **Spring**, and uses REST API for data sharing.
 The web app utilizes React.js and Peer.js.
 The application was created in a team of 6 people.
 Main tasks: architecture design, server management and REST API.